New announcement. Learn more

 Driving in every city is different.
 The fares do seem to be higher in the regional cities, but there are less trips and shorter trips than drivers may enjoy in Auckland for example.
 Queenstown drivers enjoy surge pricing on most days while Dunedin drivers enjoy busy weekends.

 There are a lot of full-time drivers, but many people enjoy driving part-time.
-Driving part-time means you can avoid GST registration (Note: stay tuned for GST changes coming in 2024) and work during busy times and events when earnings can be much better.
+Driving part-time means you can avoid GST registration and work during busy times and events when earnings can be much better.
 Driving part-time can be an enjoyable and rewarding experience.
 If you’re driving full time, talk to us about GST registration and then decide whether you should go for it.

 If you are a driver or thinking of driving, we would love to know your thoughts.
 Please contact us or like & comment on our Facebook page.
 Drive safe and have fun 😊